Public Health

 Most graduate and doctorate programs in public health require the GRE Exam.
 The GRE measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.

-The 2021 cost of the GRE Exam is $205.
+The GRE is a standardized test designed to test your capacity to master graduate level information in three main areas: analytical writing, verbal reasoning, and quantitative reasoning.
+The 2025 cost of the GRE Exam is $220 and a GRE subject test is $175.
 There is a GRE Fee Reduction Program for individuals who can demonstrate financial need, for those who are unemployed and receiving unemployment compensation, and for national programs that work with underrepresented groups.
-A GRE Fee Reduction Voucher may be used for one GRE® General Test and/or one GRE® Subject Test.
-Voucher users pay 50% of the regular test fee.
+Individuals who receive a GRE Fee Reduction voucher will pay $100 to register for the GRE General Test and/or 50% of the regular test fee for a GRE Subject Test (i.e., $75).

 Applications